BioLineRx Ltd. (BLRX)'s Financial Results Comparing With Eton Pharmaceuticals Inc. (NASDAQ:ETON) | New Business Observer

 |0.00

-In table 1 we can see BioLineRx Ltd. and Eton Pharmaceuticals Inc.’s top-line revenue, earnings per share and valuation.
+In table 1 we can see BioLineRx Ltd. and Eton Pharmaceuticals Inc.’s gross revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 provides us BioLineRx Ltd. and Eton Pharmaceuticals Inc.’s return on assets, net margins and return on equity.
+Table 2 represents BioLineRx Ltd. (NASDAQ:BLRX) and Eton Pharmaceuticals Inc. (NASDAQ:ETON)’s return on equity, return on assets and net margins.

 |Net Margins